DSR-RHIT/me447-visualizing-data/cm/cm203-graph-boxplot.md

 **1. Speed ski**

+  - Data: `speedski` data previously saved in `data/0302-strip-plot-speedski-data.rds`

-Create `explore/0306-boxplot-speedski-explore.R`
+  - Explore: Create `explore/0306-boxplot-speedski-explore.R` to explore

-  - Use the explore script to start with the `speedski` data previously saved in `data/0302-strip-plot-speedski-data.rds` and explore how to graph these data as boxplots to compare distributions.
+    how to graph these data as boxplots to compare distributions.
     Identify the number, type, and levels of variables.
 Create exploratory graphs to compare distributions.

-Create `carpentry/0306-boxplot-speedski-data.R`
+  - Carpentry: Create `carpentry/0306-boxplot-speedski-data.R` to edit

-  - Use the carpentry script to edit the data (if needed), make the appropriate categorical variable a factor, and order its levels.
+    the data (if needed), make the appropriate categorical variable a factor, and order its levels.
 Save to `data/0306-boxplot-speedski-data.rds`.

-Create `design/0306-boxplot-speedski.R`

-  - Use the design script to read the tidy data, create the final graph with ordered rows, use `theme_graphclass()`, edit axis labels, and add additional formatting you think suitable for publication.
-Save it to `figures/0306-boxplot-speedski.png`
+  - Design: Create `design/0306-boxplot-speedski.R` to read the tidy data, create the final graph with ordered rows, use `theme_graphclass()`, edit axis labels, and add additional formatting you think suitable for publication.
+Save it to `figures/0306-boxplot-speedski.png`.

 **2. Diamonds**

-The set *diamonds* from the ggplot2 package (part of the tidyverse) includes information on the characteristics of 53,940 diamonds.
-Run `? diamonds` to open the help page for the data set.
+  - Data: `diamonds` from the ggplot2 package (part of the tidyverse).

-Create `explore/0307-boxplot-diamonds-explore.R`
+    If you want to learn more about the data set, open its help page by running `? ggplot2::diamonds`.

+  - Explore: Create `explore/0307-boxplot-diamonds-explore.R`.
+Explore
-  - Use the explore script to examine the `diamonds` data from the ggplot2 package.
-Explore the data by computing the price per carat and examine the distribution grouped by cut, color, and clarity, independently and pairwise.
+    the data by computing the price per carat and examine the distribution grouped by cut, color, and clarity, independently and pairwise.
 Find a combination of categorical variables that tells an interesting story, then identify the number, type, and levels of variables you plan to use in a graph.
 What is the interesting story?

-Create `carpentry/0307-boxplot-diamonds-data.R`
+  - Carpentry: Create `carpentry/0307-boxplot-diamonds-data.R` to create

-  - Use the carpentry script to create a tidy data frame, make the appropriate categorical variable a factor, and order its levels.
+    a tidy data frame, make the appropriate categorical variable a factor, and order its levels.
+Save to `data/0307-boxplot-diamonds-data.rds`.
-    Save to `data/00307-boxplot-diamonds-data.rds`

-Create `design/0307-boxplot-diamonds.R`

-  - Use the design script to read the tidy data, create the final graph with ordered rows, use `theme_graphclass()`, edit axis labels, and add additional formatting you think suitable for publication.
-Save it to `figures/0307-boxplot-diamonds.png`
+  - Design: Create `design/0307-boxplot-diamonds.R` to read the tidy data, create the final graph with ordered rows, use `theme_graphclass()`, edit axis labels, and add additional formatting you think suitable for publication.
+Save it to `figures/0307-boxplot-diamonds.png`.

 ## references